Lyellr88/MARM-Protocol/README.md

 - **Session Memory Kernel:**
   Actively tracks user inputs, intent, and history.
 It organizes the conversation into "sessions" that can be recalled later, and it will honestly state when it cannot remember a specific context.
 - **Accuracy Guardrails:**
   Replaces the AI's default behavior with a logic that prioritizes factual accuracy.
-It performs self-checks, flags uncertainty (e.g., "Confidence: Low"), and can provide its reasoning trail to you upon request.
+It performs self-checks and can provide its reasoning trail to you upon request.

 ---